swathi2892/silicon-performance-predictor/README.md

 Data Schema

-The generated dataset (df) contains the following features:
+The generated dataset contains the following features:

 Feature